 We also added a wall Scrabble game to our hallway wall and always have an ongoing game of Scrabble where if you walk by and it’s your turn, you take it!
 It’s just another fun way to practice spelling in a creative way.

-(Any time we can add gameschooling to our learning, we’re going to do it!)
+(Any time we can add educational games and gameschooling to our learning, we’re going to do it!)

-How to teach history homeschool is something that leaves a lot of us scratching our heads (especially if you’re looking for homeschool history curriculum secular options).
+How to teach history homeschool and geography for homeschooling is something that leaves a lot of us scratching our heads (especially if you’re looking for homeschool history curriculum secular options).

 And, let’s face it, the way I learned history (using “learned” loosely) was neither inspiring nor interesting… and I just didn’t want my daughter to have that same learning experience.
 So, I was serious in trying to find great homeschooling history classes and history resources that weren’t just dusty textbooks.